 Students who study our Working with Children and Families (WCF) course usually tell us that they’ve chosen to study this course because they ‘want to make a difference’, that they want a career where they help people directly, working to make society a fairer place.
 Sometimes they tell us that they want to change the world.
 This is music to our ears, staff on the programme also have this aim.
-Community action is a key part of our previous professional experience, current work and research specialisms.
+Community action is a key part of our previous professional experience, current work, and research specialisms.
 A key foundation of the course is the link between theory and practice, we are always looking for ways to work directly with community partners.
 Our students are deeply committed to their own communities, whether in Cumbria or further afield.
-We value the real life experience they bring, including from their current part time work and caring responsibilities.
-Many of our students have worked on the frontline during the pandemic, alongside their studies: in schools, hospitals, as carers, in supermarkets, in nurseries, in children’s services, and we are so proud of them for this.
+We value the real-life experience they bring, including from their current part-time work and caring responsibilities.
+Many of our students have worked on the frontline during the pandemic, alongside their studies: in schools, hospitals, as carers, in supermarkets, in nurseries, and in children’s services, and we are so proud of them for this.

 How do our students learn to and enact helping local communities?